benbrastmckie/ModalHistory/1_modal_logic/00_week/00_week.md

 - Conjunction could be defined as before while also being able to define strict implication.
 - The meaning of strict implication is claimed to be "precisely that of ordinary inference and proof."

+### "Interesting Theorems in Symbolic Logic"

+> Lewis, C. I. “Interesting Theorems in Symbolic Logic.”
+The Journal of Philosophy, Psychology and Scientific Methods 10, no. 9 (April 1913): 239–42. https://doi.org/10.2307/2012471.

+- [p.241] Provides a list of theorems that demonstrate, "the divergence of the meaning of "implies" in the algebra of logic from the "implies" of valid inference."
+- Claims that the calculus of propositions grew out the calculus of classes, where this explains why these these theorems have been incorporated.
+- [p.241-2] "In the algebra of classes, 'all a is b' may be interpreted, 'all cases of are cases of b,' or 'all cases in which p is true are cases in which q is true,'--- hence, finally 'p implies q.'"

+### "The Issues Concerning Material Implication"

+> Lewis, C. I. “The Issues Concerning Material Implication.”
+The Journal of Philosophy, Psychology and Scientific Methods 14, no. 13 (June 1917): 350–56. https://doi.org/10.2307/2940255.

+- [p.351] "There is no sound reason why we should abandon our usual meaning of 'implies' for this unusual one."
+- "In any system of material implication, the theorems which we have spoken of as 'peculiar' admit of valid use as premises.
+But they can not profitably be used as rules of inference, either within or outside of the system. "
+- "[T]hese 'peculiar' theorems give such propositions as, 'To-day is Monday implies 2 + 2 = 4,' and 'Socrates was a solar myth, implies that to-day is Monday.'"
+  - The former may also be said to be a paradox of strict implication (not the best example).
+- [p.352] "The above theses are sufficient to establish the fact that the system of material implication is defective, in this sense: it contains any number of theorems--- theorems about 'implication'--- which can never be of the slightest value as principles of inference."
+- [p.353] Deduction is glossed as logically necessity.
+- [p.354] "whether the postulates are true or not, if you _grant_ the postulates, you must grant the theorems."
+- [p.355] "whether the postulates of material implication are, in fact, true or not, if they were true, the theorems would necessarily be true?"
+- "But if Socrates were a solar myth, would it be true that 2 + 2 = 5?
+If you granted some paradoxer his assumption that Socrates was a solar myth, would you feel constrained to go on and grant that 2 + 2 = 5 ?"
+- Discusses relevance of the postulates used to establish a theorem.
+- [p.356] "when you say that the theorems are not demonstrated, all you mean is that they are not shown to be relevant in content to the postulates?"
+- "For a relation which does not indicate relevance of content is merely a connection of 'truth values,' not what we mean by a "logical" relation or 'inference.'"